bjornbytes/docroc/README.md

 local comments = docroc.process('file.lua')
 ```

 `comments` is now a table of comment blocks in the file, each with a table of `tags` and a `context` key.
-The `tags` table is an array of each tag, but also groups the tags by type.
+The `tags` table is an array of the tags, but also groups the tags by type.
 The `context` key is a string containing the contents of the line after the comment block.

 Notes on parsing:

 - A comment block must start with three dashes.
-It ends on the next non-commentented line.
+It ends on the next non-commented line.
 - Tags are recognized as any sequence of letters that start with `@`, and continue until the next tag is encountered.
 The first tag is implicitly `@description`.

 Example